Wacky Tacky Day Ideas

 Many schools have Wacky Tacky Day during spirit week, but it can be hosted any time of year or to show school spirit for an upcoming game or sports playoff.
-The school may even hold a contest for the wackiest and tackiest outfit.
+The school may even hold a contest for the wackiest and tackiest dress up outfit.
 Sometimes a winner from each grade level or entire school is chosen.
 Wacky Tacky Day is more often seen at the junior high and high school level, but it can also take place in elementary schools.
 Help your favorite "wacky" student stand out with some creative clothing choices.
+Hairstyles can also be used to advance the wackiness of the outfit.
+Halloween is often a great time to enact wacky tacky days as people can use as many wacky ideas as they can in their outfits, whether it’s for hippie looks, Dr. Seuss characters, or other DIY inspirations.

 Purchase plaid pants or shorts and a plaid shirt, but make sure the colors of plaid clash as much as possible.
 Bright colors such as yellow and red are particularly glaring.